Rovos Rail General Information

 Locomotive, generator car, staff car, guest sleepers, a non-smoking lounge car (26 guests), two non-smoking 42-seat dining cars (if required, plenty of space for the maximum of 72 guests carried), kitchen car, guest sleepers, smoking lounge and Observation Car (32 guests) at the tail.

-Use of steam has become increasingly difficult over the years as more and more water and coaling facilities have been scrapped.
+The use of steam has become increasingly difficult over the years as more and more water and coaling facilities have been scrapped.
 Diesel or electric locomotives are used while steam is used in and around the area of Rovos Rail Station.

 The track over which the train travel is inconsistently maintained.
 If you wake at night imagining the train is travelling at high speed, be assured it is the state of the track below that is creating that impression.
 The speed of the train is restricted to 60km/h and over the bad sections reduce speed to as little as 20km/h.
 If you find it noisy, earplugs are available.

 Meals are served in one sitting only in the charming Victorian atmosphere of the dining cars and are complemented by a selection of fine South African wines.
 An enthusiastic team of chefs is responsible for overseeing the very important task of ensuring guests’ every need is catered for.
-There’s an accent on fresh local ingredients and traditional dishes such as game are a specialty.
-Breakfast is between 07h00 and 10h00, lunch at 13h00, tea at 16h30 and a formal dinner at 19h30.
+There’s an accent on fresh local ingredients and traditional dishes such as games are a specialty.
+Breakfast is between 07h00 and 10h00, lunch is at 13h00, tea is at 16h30 and a formal dinner is at 19h30.
 A gong heralds lunch and dinner.

 Mobile Devices and Internet

 In maintaining the spirit of travel of a bygone era, there are no radios or television sets on board.
 The use of mobile phones, laptops and essentially anything that has the ability to disturb other passengers is confined to the privacy of your suites only.
 The reception is poor while the train is moving.